-- a) When an Employee or former Employee dies, his/her estate shall retain all his/her rights and r esponsibilities under this chapter of this Collective Agreement, unless the estate chooses to renounce such rights and transfers the rights and responsibilities in writing to the University of New Brunswick or to another party. - b) The estate of an intellectual copyright holder shall, in the event that the copyright holder received public funds while at the University of New Brunswick or from the University for a specific research project which did not result in publication prior to death, allow unrestricted access to and quotation from papers, documents or research materials collected for the research project by the right holder to other members of the bargaining unit or to academic administrators of the University of New Brunswick, provided that such access shall not abrogate any existing publication contracts (viz. where a completed or virtually completed manuscript is in existence with a firm publication contract) and shall not abrogate legal responsibility to pay copyright fees where required by law.
+- (a) When an Employee or former Employee dies, his/her estate shall retain all his/her rights and responsibilities under this chapter of this Collective Agreement, unless the estate chooses to renounce such rights and transfers the rights and responsibilities in writing to the University of New Brunswick or to another party. - (b) The estate of an intellectual copyright holder shall, in the event that the copyright holder received public funds while at the University of New Brunswick or from the University for a specific research project which did not result in publication prior to death, allow unrestricted access to and quotation from papers, documents or research materials collected for the research project by the right holder to other members of the bargaining unit or to academic administrators of the University of New Brunswick, provided that such access shall not abrogate any existing publication contracts (viz. where a completed or virtually completed manuscript is in existence with a firm publication contract) and shall not abrogate legal responsibility to pay copyright fees where required by law.

-38.10 Legal Protection
+Legal Protection

-The Employee(s) agree to indemnify and s ave harmless the University of New Brunswick from any claim, action or cause of action for any reason whatsoever brought, threatened or made by any person relating to the intellectual property which the Employee(s) solely owns.
+38.10 The Employee(s) agree to indemnify and save harmless the University of New Brunswick from any claim, action or cause of action for any reason whatsoever brought, threatened or made by any person relating to the intellectual property which the Employee(s) solely owns.
 Should any claim, action or cause of action for any reason whatsoever be brought, threatened or made by any person where the intellectual property rights are jointly owned, the liability to defend shall likewise be joint.
 Should a claim be advanced where the intellectual property right has been transferred to the University of New Brunswick, the liability to defend shall be that of the University and not the Employee although the Employee(s) shall give every reasonable support to the University for its defence.
-If the action against an Employee(s) arising from copyright materials owned or co-owned by an Employee(s) can reasonably be considered as an attack on the academic freedom of the Employee(s), the University shall support the Employee(s) involved in the case.
+If the action against an Employee(s) can reasonably be considered as an attack on the academic freedom of the Employee(s), the University shall support the Employee(s) involved in the case.